rails-api/active_model_serializers/docs/general/serializers.md

   - `unless:`
   - `virtual_value:`
   - `polymorphic:` defines if polymorphic relation type should be nested in serialized association.
+  - `except`: Specify attributes or associations to be ommitted from serialization
 - optional: `&block` is a context that returns the association's attributes.
   - prevents `association_name` method from being called.
   - return value of block is used as the association value.